Adaptive authentication and federation platform for Web and Cloud environments:

 - Context analysis policies, which analyse the user's device, location and connection habits to assess the risk of the authentication.
 Each policy is highly configurable and supports establishing which factors are considered and their weightings.

 - Authentication method classification, which determines the security level reached in each authentication.

 - Single sign-on (SSO), which streamlines the authentication of the users in multiple applications while respecting the security requirements.

 - Intuitive server authentication, which safeguards users against phishing and pharming attacks and entails the users having to recognize a customized image in the authentication interface.

-The following are the characteristics of the context analysis:
+The following are the characteristics of the context-aware authentication:

 - TrustedX keeps a profile for each user.
 This profile is updated progressively and transparently after each access.In the interest of privacy, profiles can be abstracted from the explicit user identities.

 - Users can explicitly register trusted devices.TrustedX can recognize the devices registered by a user and any other devices used by that user.

 - TrustedX can recognize the user's keystroke dynamics, even for devices it has not been explicitly trained on.
 Keystroke dynamics is a biometric factor that does not affect the user experience.

 - Network information can be used to obtain the geographic location of the user, recognize locations the user has previously visited and even check whether the user accessed with the same device from this location.
 It can even check if the user could have physically traveled between two consecutive access locations.